Taylor Walls Player Props: Rays vs. Phillies

-The Tampa Bay Rays, including Taylor Walls (.235 slugging percentage in past 10 games, including no home run), take on starter Aaron Nola and the Philadelphia Phillies at Tropicana Field, Tuesday at 4:10 PM ET.
+Taylor Walls -- with a slugging percentage of .235 in his past 10 games (including zero homers) -- will be in action for the Tampa Bay Rays versus the Philadelphia Phillies, with Taijuan Walker on the mound, on July 5 at 6:40 PM ET.

-He had a hitless showing in his previous game (0-for-2) against the Mariners.
+He had a hitless showing in his last game (0-for-2) against the Mariners.

 Taylor Walls Game Info & Props vs. the Phillies